Kim Jong Un's nuclear ambitions challenge President-elect Trump

 He promised more nuclear tests, accused the U.S. of wanting to remove North Korea's leadership and argued that American policies, including sanctions, have backfired.

-Kim is also pursuing missile technology it would need to attack South Korea, as well as Japan and the 50,000 U.S. troops it hosts, the key U.S. military outpost of Guam and the U.S. mainland itself.
-North Korea has also joined the space race and put satellites into orbit, possibly for the same reason.
+Kim is also pursuing missile technology it would need to attack South Korea, as well as Japan and the 50,000 U.S. troops it hosts.
+Kim's regime also has designs on the key U.S. military outpost of Guam and the U.S. mainland itself.
+North Korea has even joined the space race and put satellites into orbit, possibly for the same reason.

-So it is no surprise that, according to the Wall Street Journal, the Obama administration warned Trump's transition team that it considers the nuclear-armed country the incoming White House team's top national security threat.
+So it is no surprise that, according to the Wall Street Journal, the Obama administration warned Trump's transition team that the nuclear-armed country should be considered the incoming White House team's top national security threat.

 As a candidate, Trump called Kim a "maniac," although it is unclear if that description was necessarily all negative.
 "You've got to give him credit," he added.

-Trump also said he'd be willing to meet Kim over — a suggestion that Pyongyang dismissed out of hand, presumably not because of his choice of food.
+Trump also said he'd be willing to meet Kim over a hamburger — a suggestion that Pyongyang dismissed out of hand, presumably not because of Trump's choice of food.

 Related: Here's How Trump Vowed to Deal With 'Bad Dudes' Like Kim